astronomer/astro-sdk/TUTORIAL.md

         output_table=Table(conn_id=SNOWFLAKE_CONN_ID),
     )

-    # create a Table object for customer data in our Snowflake database
+    # Create a Table object for customer data in our Snowflake database
     customers_table = Table(
         name=SNOWFLAKE_CUSTOMERS,
         conn_id=SNOWFLAKE_CONN_ID,
     )

-    # filter the orders data and then join with the customer table
+    # Filter the orders data and then join with the customer table,
+    # saving the output into a temporary table referenced by the Table instance `joined_data`
     joined_data = join_orders_customers(filter_orders(orders_data), customers_table)

-    # merge the joined data into our reporting table, based on the order_id .
+    # Merge the joined data into our reporting table, based on the order_id .
     # If there's a conflict in the customer_id or customer_name then use the ones from
     # the joined data
     reporting_table = aql.merge(